If I don’t sleep well, I’m not having a good time. It’s as simple as that. So sleeping well on our boat is a priority.

 Yes, even here in the Florida Keys or when we were cruising Mexico, there are chilly days when you need a blanket or quilt.
 For our first year on Barefoot Gal, we used an old fleece blanket for our first winter.
 There was nothing really wrong with it, but nothing really wonderful, either.
 When Sailboat Interiors brought out their quilt/pillow sham sets, I immediately ordered one.
 It is the softest fabric and so, so snuggly – I can just burrow right into it!

 I just added the last piece to our “bedroom” — a wall organizer that I’ve dubbed my nightstand.
 The perfect place for my book, glasses, phone and all that other stuff that you want right next to the bed.
 Also from Sailboat Interiors — and it matches my quilt!
+(Update – Sadly this organizer no longer appears to be available.)

 Cruising, particularly if you’re doing it for more than a few days at a time, shouldn’t mean “making do.”
-A comfortable – luxurious, even – bed goes a long ways to making our boat our home.
+A comfortable – luxurious, even – bed goes a long way to making our boat our home.